BarisClb/ECommerceProject/README.md

    Plans:

    1-) EMail Check for User/Seller Create/Update
+   2-) Making Username and Email Unique
-   2-) JWT / Authorization / Authentication
+   3-) JWT / Authorization / Authentication
-   3-) Pagination
+   4-) Pagination
-   4-) Sort By (Name, Price, Date)
+   5-) Sort By (Name, Price, Date)
-   5-) EMail Notification for Orders (It will be implemented but it will probably stay disabled.)
+   6-) EMail Notification for Orders (It will be implemented but it will probably stay disabled.)

    Maybe:
    1-) User Mail